 The Executive Committee is composed of 11 members and a Past President, elected by the General Assembly, for a term of four years.
 The Committee should be pluri-disciplinary.
 The Executive Committee will include 4 officers: The President, President Elect, the Secretary General and the Treasurer.
 The candidates for officers should be proposed by the Executive Committee to the General Assembly and approved by the General Assembly.
 The President should hold the post for one term (four years) only.

-The President Elect is approved in the General Assembly after having served in the Executive Committee for a minimum of two years.
-The members of the Executive Committee can be re-elected for one additional 4 year term on the Committee, and for two additional 4 year terms if they have served in the role of the officer or are proposed to be in the role of an officer.
-If an officer is a candidate for the role of President, the candidate can be re-elected for one additional four year term (altogether four terms).
+The President Elect is appointed by the Executive Committee and then approved in the General Assembly after having served in the Executive Committee for a minimum of two years.
+The members of the Executive Committee can be re-elected for one additional 4 year term on the Committee, and for another additional 4 year terms (12 years total) if they have served in the role of the officer or are proposed to be in the role of an officer.
+If an officer is a candidate for the role of President, the candidate can be re-elected for one additional four year term (altogether four terms/16 years).

-At least six countries should be represented in the 11 elected members and one country shall have a maximum of two members in the Executive Committee.
+At least six countries should be represented in the 11 elected members and each country shall have a maximum of two members in the Executive Committee.
 There should be a gender balance on the Committee of maximum 60% of the majority gender.

 If an officer resigns or is dismissed, the members of the Executive Committee shall elect a new officer among the members of the Executive Committee.
 This officer should be confirmed by the next General Assembly.
-If a member of the Executive Committee should resign or is dismissed, the next in line in accordance with the results of the prior vote in the General Assembly shall be appointed by the Executive Committee.
+If a member of the Executive Committee should resign or is dismissed, the next in line in accordance with the results of the prior vote in the elections at the General Assembly shall be appointed by the Executive Committee.
 However, even if the Executive Committee does not appoint a substitute, the remaining members are entitled to act legitimately.

 Article 16: